Employee satisfaction and trust are valuable assets in every organization.

 2. Decide Your Survey Respondents

-Identifying the target audience is a critical component of designing a feedback survey that yields meaningful results.
-Typically, the target audience will be a relatively small group, and surveys tailored to each specific group should be created and distributed accordingly.
+Identifying the respondents of the survey is a critical component of designing a feedback survey that yields meaningful results.
+Tailor the survey to each specific department and ensure they are created and distributed accordingly.
+This kind of survey will work if you want to understand employee sentiment department wise.

 3. Design a Short and Crisp Survey